 To calculate the employer contribution for salary in excess of the governor's statutory salary, the difference between the member's salary and the governor's statutory salary is multiplied by the employer normal cost.
-The normal cost for 2018-19 is 9.85 percent and 10.66 percent for 2019-20.
 The normal cost is subject to change annually.